bazrq/document-ingestion-pipeline/README.md

 cd DocumentQA.Functions
 func azure functionapp publish <function-app-name>
 ```

-**Important**: Do not deploy the Aspire AppHost project.
-It is for local development only.

 For manual production deployment:
 1. Create Azure resources (Storage Account, Document Intelligence, AI Search, etc.)